Martin Chuzzlewit

 Notes

-MLA Citation (style guide)Dickens, Charles and Margaret Cardwell.
+MLA Citation (style guide)Dickens, Charles, and Margaret Cardwell.
 Martin Chuzzlewit.
-Oxford ; New York, Oxford University Press, 2009.
+Oxford University Press, 2009.

 Record Information